voyageeyewear/goeye/README.md

-# EyeJack Native Application
+# Goeye Native Application

-A complete Flutter-based e-commerce mobile application for EyeJack eyewear store with **PostgreSQL-powered dynamic content management** and a **professional admin dashboard** for real-time app content updates without requiring app rebuilds.
+A complete Flutter-based e-commerce mobile application for Goeye eyewear store with **PostgreSQL-powered dynamic content management** and a **professional admin dashboard** for real-time app content updates without requiring app rebuilds.

 ## 🎯 Project Overview

-EyeJack Native Application is a full-featured mobile e-commerce app that replicates the functionality of the live EyeJack Shopify store (www.eyejack.in) with enhanced mobile-first user experience.
+Goeye Native Application is a full-featured mobile e-commerce app that replicates the functionality of the live Goeye Shopify store (www.goeye.in) with enhanced mobile-first user experience.
 The app now features a **PostgreSQL backend** and an **elegant admin dashboard** that allows content management without code changes or app rebuilds.

 ## 🎉 Milestones Achieved